-Allergies, fever and common cold are going around in Seattle, WA, US
+Allergies, cough and fever are going around in Ashburn, VA, US

 We believe that 'sick' doesn't have to be a four letter word.
 It happens to the best of us-- in fact, it happens to ALL of us.
 So, we invite you to not take it lying down (although really you should rest).
 Your voice can now be heard and the information we all share will change the way we look at sickness forever.
 Raise your thermometer and be counted!
 (Okay, now lay back down and ask your friends to bring you some chicken soup.)

 Just like you, we want perspective on when sickness bubbles up, where it travels and how it affects our lives.
 At Sickweather you can connect with your friends and family when you need each other the most for sympathy and commiseration.

 Sickweather has been honored among "100 Brilliant Companies" by Entrepreneur Magazine, "Top 5 Sites Crowdsourcing For Your Health" by George Washington University School of Public Health & Health Services, and has been featured on the Today Show, NPR, CTV News, BBC, NBC, FOX, ABC, CBS, Al Jazeera, Mashable, Lifehacker, CNET, ZDNet, Discovery Channel and Fast Company, to name a few.
 The Sickweather iPhone app was featured as a "Best New App" for Health & Fitness in the Apple App Store.

 Graham Dodge, Co-Founder, Board Member & CEO